 How big is the cart?

 All households received a 64-gallon cart at the start of the program.
-Starting in April, if you would like to try a smaller (32-gallon) or larger (95-gallon) cart you may request a switch by calling Eureka Recycling at 651-222-7678.
+If you would like to try a smaller (32-gallon) or larger (95-gallon) cart you may request a switch by calling Eureka Recycling at 651-222-7678.
 One switch will be allowed at no charge.

 See this chart for a full spectrum of cart sizes and their dimensions.